STAND. COM. REP. NO. 608

 State of Hawaii

-Your Committee on Labor, Culture and the Arts, to which was referred S.B.
-No. 1168 entitled:
+Your Committee on Judiciary and Labor, to which was referred S.B.
+No. 824, S.D.
+1, entitled:

-"A BILL FOR AN ACT RELATING TO EMPLOYEE'S DESIGNATION OF BENEFICIARY FORM,"
+"A BILL FOR AN ACT RELATING TO MOTOR CARRIERS,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Accounting and General Services.
+Your Committee received testimony in support of this measure from the Hawaii Transportation Association and one individual.

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1168, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1168, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 824, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 824, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Judiciary and Labor,